 Feeling Blue

-Although blue skies are happy skies, the day turns to blue twilight sooner or later.
-Calmness can give way to sadness, and peace becomes tinged with dreamy melancholy.
-For many, blue is an especially sad and wistful color.
-Just think of Pablo Picasso’s Blue Period, when he began to paint monochrome portraits of the poor and destitute after learning of his friend’s death and falling into a depression.
+Although blue skies are ‘happy’ skies, the day turns to blue twilight sooner or later.
+Calmness can give way to sadness, and peace tingles with dreamy melancholy.
+For many, blue is a sad and wistful color.
+Just think of Pablo Picasso’s Blue Period, when he began to paint monochrome portraits of the poor after learning of his friend’s death and falling into a depression.
 These paintings did not sell well during his time.
-Today, blue continues to resonate as an especially emotional color.
+Today, blue continues to resonate as an exceptionally emotional color.

 History of Blue

 Throughout history, blue has been held in high esteem.
-Egyptians were the first to manufacture the color blue, which was popular for symbolizing the heavens, and the river Nile with its patterns of birth and rebirth.
+Egyptians were the first to manufacture blue pigment, which was popular for symbolizing the heavens and the river Nile with its patterns of birth and rebirth.
 Fertility or protection amulets were often blue, and gods were sometimes depicted as having blue skin.

 In the history of painting, blue paint rarely came cheap.
 At one point, the ultramarine pigment was more expensive than gold.
 For that reason, it was often reserved for special subjects.
 For instance, it was widely used to depict the Virgin Mary’s robes, which led to connotations of holiness, virtue, and humility.